anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 "/.well-known/brski/requestvoucher".

-The pledge-voucher-request Content-Type used in the pledge-responder-mode is defined in {{I-D.richardson-anima-jose-voucher}} as:
+The pledge-voucher-request Content-Type used in the pledge-responder-mode is defined in {{I-D.ietf-anima-jws-voucher}} as:

-application/voucher-jose+json (see {{pvr}} for the content definition).
+application/voucher-jws+json (see {{pvr}} for the content definition).

-The registrar-agent SHOULD include the "Accept" header field received during the communication with the pledge, indicating the pledge acceptable Content-Type for the voucher-response.
-The voucher-response Content-Type "application/voucher-jose+json" is defined in
+The registrar-agent SHOULD include the "Accept" header field indicating the pledge acceptable Content-Type for the voucher-response.
+The voucher-response Content-Type "application/voucher-jws+json" is defined in
-{{I-D.richardson-anima-jose-voucher}}.
+{{I-D.ietf-anima-jws-voucher}}.

 Upon reception of the pledge-voucher-request, the registrar SHALL perform the verification of the voucher-request parameter as defined